MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 Modernization is a continuous process that involves significant organizational change management spanning people, process, and technology.
 Taking a holistic approach helps you navigate the journey successfully and helps ensure that your organization realizes new benefits—including efficiency, agility, and scale, after your workloads are running in the cloud.

-The following exercises will help establish the iterative processes to assess, migrate, optimize, secure, and manage those workloads.
+The following exercises help establish the iterative processes to assess, migrate, optimize, secure, and manage those workloads.

 | <span title="Icon">&nbsp;</span> | <span title="Description">&nbsp;</span> |
 |--|--|